brysonhu1202/hubo-academic-page/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Low-carbon
+  - Nudging
   - Climate change
+  - Environmrnatal psychology
   - Misinformation
-  - Environmrnatal psychology

 # Education to show in About widget
 education:
   courses:
-    - course: Master in Applied Psychology
+    - course: MA in Applied Psychology
       institution: Northeast Normal University
       year: 2021-2023
     - course: BA in Marketing